daler/GFFutils_old/README.rst

 Identifying what's in the database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+For this section, I'm assuming that you've created a GFF database and have
+connected to it as described above.
+I'm also assuming you named the ``GFFDB``
+object ``G``.

+I'm also not assuming much Python knowledge.
+If this sounds overly pedantic to
+you, feel free to jump right to the `Examples`_!

+As an introduction to using the database, let's start with answering a simple
-What sorts of features are in the db?
-The ``GFFDB.features`` method
+question: "What sorts of features are in the GFF file?"
+To do this, we'll use
+the ``features()`` method of the ``GFFDB`` object.
+The ``GFFDB.features()``
-returns an iterator of the featuretypes that were in the GFF file (and
+method returns a generator of the featuretypes that were in the GFF file (and
-which are now in the ``featuretype`` field of the sqlite3 database, which
+which are now in the ``featuretype`` field of the sqlite3 database, which this
-this method accesses).
+method accesses).

 Most methods in a ``GFFDB`` object return generators for performance.